Overcoming constipation

 • Don’t ignore the urge to poop.

-Renew Life® has many probiotic formulas to choose from.
-Ask your local health food store employee to help you find the best Ultimate Flora® probiotic formula for you.
+Renew Life ® has many probiotic formulas to choose from.
+Ask your local health food store employee to help you find the best Ultimate Flora ® probiotic formula for you.

-References:[1] Canadian Digestive Health Foundation staff.
+[1] Canadian Digestive Health Foundation Staff.
 (2021).
-Constipation: What to Do If You Can’t Poop.
-Available: https://cdhf.ca/health-lifestyle/constipation-what-to-do-if-you-cant-poop/.
+Constipation: What to do if you can't poop.
+Available: https://cdhf.ca/health-lifestyle/constipation-what-to-do-if-you-cant-poop/ .
 Last accessed 4 Feb 22.

 [2] Higgins PD, Johanson JF.
 Epidemiology of constipation in North America: a systematic review.
 Am J Gastroenterol.
 2004 Apr;99(4):750-9. doi: 10.1111/j.1572-0241.2004.04114.x.
 PMID: 15089911.

-[3]Northrup, C. (2019).
+[3] Northrup, C. (2019).
 How Healthy Is Your Poop?
-Available: https://www.drnorthrup.com/how-healthy-is-your-poop/.
+Available: https://www.drnorthrup.com/how-healthy-is-your-poop/ .
 Last accessed 4 Feb 22.

 [4] Hwan Bae, S..
-(2014).
-Diets for Constipation.
-Available: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4291444/.
+(2014).Diets for constipation.
+Available: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4291444/ .
 Last accessed 4 Feb 22.

 [5] Government of Canada Staff.
 (2019).
-Nutrients in Food: Fibre.
+Nutrients in food: Fibre.
 Available: https://www.canada.ca/en/health-canada/services/nutrients/fibre.html.
 Last accessed 4 Feb 22.

 [6] Davis, C.P. .
 (2018).
-Digestive Disorders: 23 Constipation Myths and Facts.
-Available: https://www.onhealth.com/content/1/constipation_facts.
+Digestive Disorders: 23 Constipation Myths & Facts.
+Available: https://www.onhealth.com/content/1/constipation_facts .
 Last accessed 4 Feb 22.

-[7] BadGut.org authors (2019).
-Constipation Management.
-Available: https://badgut.org/information-centre/a-z-digestive-topics/constipation/.
+[7] BadGut.org Authors (2019).
+Managing Constipation.
+Available:https://badgut.org/information-centre/az-digestive-topics/constipation/ .
 Last accessed 4 Feb 22.

 [8] NDNR Staff.
 (2007).
-Proper Positioning For Elimination.
-Available: https://ndnr.com/anti-aging/proper-positioning-for-elimination/.
+Proper Positioning for Elimination.
+Available: https://ndnr.com/anti-aging/proper-positioning-for-elimination/ .
 Last accessed 4 Feb 22.

 [9] Mayo Clinic Staff.
-Constipation Prevention.
-Available: https://www.mayoclinic.org/diseases-conditions/constipation/symptoms-causes/syc-20354253.
+Constipation prevention.
+Available: https://www.mayoclinic.org/diseases-conditions/constipation/symptoms-causes/syc-20354253 .
 Last accessed 4 Feb 22.

 [10] ibid.